IVRPowers/blog/content/post/technologies/amazon-tts-connector.md

 * NTTS Newscaster Style voices which are very similar to human voices.
 * Great documentation, very clear approach and scalability

-## How to Start... with Amazon TTS
+## How to start with Amazon Polly TTS

 ###	Step 0: System Requirements